Investigating History: For Teachers

 Teacher Tested.
 Student Approved.

-Teachers who participated in the Investigating History pilot spoke highly of the level of student engagement, the overall quality of the curricular materials, and the level of support from DESE.
+Teachers who've used Investigating History speak highly of the level of student engagement, the overall quality of the curricular materials, and the level of support from DESE.

 During the 2022-2023 school year, Investigating History was piloted by a total of 75 teachers per grades five, six, and seven.
 Participating schools were from a diverse group of Massachusetts urban, suburban, and rural districts.

-Feedback from teachers and students proved valuable and has deeply informed the curriculum that will be released in 2023-24.
+Feedback from teachers and students proved valuable and has deeply informed the published curriculum.
 For example, DESE has adjusted pacing and skill building as well as countless other smaller-scale amendments to individual lessons and activities.
 DESE is fully committed to continuous improvement and pledges to continue to learn from teachers' experiences with the curriculum.
+Upcoming revisions will focus on strengthening the vertical alignment and coherence of the materials across grade levels as well as improving supports for multilingual learners.

-When released, Investigating History will be an open-source curriculum: free and available to anyone to use and modify.
-Throughout the 2023-24 school year, we will publish the complete set of curricular materials for grades five, six, and seven; the first unit of each grade level is available now upon request.
-The third and fourth grade materials will be developed and piloted in a small number of classrooms through the 2023-24 school year and are currently slated for release beginning in Summer 2024.
+Investigating History is an open-source curriculum: free and available to anyone to use and modify.
+Throughout the 2023-24 school year, we are publishing the complete set of curricular materials for grades five, six, and seven; these curricular materials are available now upon request.
+The third and fourth grade materials are being field tested in a small number of classrooms through the 2023-24 school year, and we anticipate a statewide pilot opportunity for these grades in the 2024-25 school year.

 Teachers Quote #1